Gas

 - Pessimistic Gas Price: How worst-case gas pricing is estimated.

-- Effective Gas Purchase Cost: The cost paid for a receipt.
+- Gas Refund Fee: The cost paid for a gas refund receipt.

 - Tracking Gas: How the system keeps track of purchased gas during the transaction execution.